alekseydemidov/ldap-notifier/README.md

 LDAP password notification service.
 This script uses ppolicies objects and attributes to notify user through email about:
-- password expiration [ Notification will be sent once per day next checking after --alert_time ]
+- password expiration [ Notification will be sent once per day next checking after --alert_time.
+Also this notification will be sent 3 days after expiration /this point is hardcoded and can be changed in code, look fot a comments/ ]
 - exceeded wrong login attempts  [ Notification will be sent if failed login attempts more --wrong_count ]
 - account locked [ Notification will be sent if LDAP account locked due to exeeding pwdMaxFailure ]